Pilot Butte storm of 1995

 The Pilot Butte storm of 1995 was a powerful storm and tornado that devastated Pilot Butte, Saskatchewan on August 26, 1995.
 At about 4:40 p.m., a major wind and hailstorm started in the town.
 The storm later spawned a tornado, which touched down at the west edge of the town limits, demolishing a farmyard and cement plant.

 Occurrence

 The tornado hit Pilot Butte at approximately 4:40 p.m. on August 26, 1995.
-A ball tournament was being held at the same time as the storm hit.
+A baseball tournament was being held at the same time as the storm hit.
 The hailstorm came in first, which produced golf ball sized hail.
 Later, a tornado formed on the west edge of the town limits.
 The south and west ends of the town were affected heavily; however, every property in the town had some damage done to it.
 Over 500 homes in the community were left without power, resulting in Sask Power crews having to come to restore power.